Online learning is on the rise. Even before the pandemic, the online education market is expected to reach $350 by 2025.

 - No Multi-tenancy Option

-If you own a training company with many corporate clients and they want their own branded version of the platform, you can’t do that.
+You can’t do that if you own a training company with many corporate clients and they want their own branded version of the platform.
 While Thinkific has a Group functionality that gets you part of the way there, it’s not the same as multi-tenancy.

 Udemy is one of the largest online educational platforms today.
 The site currently offers less than 200,000 courses to over 44 million students.